raycohaex/fitnessapp-uni-project/README.md

 # Fitnessapp

 This is a proof of concept I made for uni.
 It's a crud system that lets you add, edit, read and delete exercises.
 This was made in early 2020.
 I made everything in this project from scratch.
 The goal was to learn vanilla PHP so I could move towards using a framework with a better understanding of MVC's and architecture.
-This project shows serveral outdated practises I no longer apply.
+However, this project shows serveral outdated practises I no longer apply such as the use of no .env file.

 ## Installation